Price of oil: Global oil prices: a chronology

 During 2014–2015, OPEC members consistently exceeded their production ceiling, and China experienced a marked slowdown in economic growth.
 At the same time, U.S. oil production nearly doubled from 2008 levels, due to substantial improvements in shale "fracking" technology in response to record oil prices.
 A combination of factors led a plunge in U.S. oil import requirements and a record high volume of worldwide oil inventories in storage, and a collapse in oil prices that continues into 2016.
 Between June 2014 and January 2015, according to the World Bank, the collapse in the price of oil was the third largest since 1986.

 In early 2015, the US oil price fell below $50 per barrel dragging Brent oil to just below $50 as well.

 The 2010s oil glut—caused by multiple factors—spurred a sharp downward spiral in the price of oil that continued through February 2016.
 By 3 February 2016 oil was below $30— a drop of "almost 75% since mid-2014 as competing producers pumped 1–2 million barrels of crude daily exceeding demand, just as China's economy hit lowest growth in a generation."
 The North Sea oil and gas industry was financially stressed by the reduced oil prices, and called for government support in May 2016.
-According to a report released on 15 February 2016 by Deloitte LLP—the audit and consulting firm—with global crude oil at near ten-year low prices, 35% of listed E&P oil and gas companies are at a high risk of bankruptcy worldwide.
-Indeed, bankruptcies "in the oil and gas industry could surpass levels seen in the Great Recession."
+According to 15 February 2016 report by Deloitte LLP—the audit and consulting firm—with global crude oil at near ten-year low prices, 35% of listed E&P oil and gas companies are at a high risk of bankruptcy worldwide.
+Bankruptcies "in the oil and gas industry could surpass levels seen in the Great Recession."

 The global average price of oil dropped to US$43.73 per barrel in 2016.

 By December 2018, OPEC members controlled approximately 72% of total world proved oil reserves, and produced about 41% of the total global crude oil supply.
 In June 2018, OPEC reduced production.
 In late September and early October 2018, the price of oil rose to a four-year high of over $80 for the benchmark Brent crude in response to concerns about constraints on global supply.
 The production capacity in Venezuela had decreased.
 United States sanctions against Iran, OPEC's third-biggest oil producer, were set to be restored and tightened in November.

 The price of oil dropped in November 2018 because of a number of factors, including "rising petro-nations' oil production, the U.S. shale oil boom, and swelling North American oil inventories," according to Market Watch.